 - authorise who in their organisation may access the scorecards via the Extranet.

 Members will be able to access their scorecards by selecting the ‘organisation documents‘ section from the list on the left hand side of the Extranet home page.
-To guide you through the process of using your scorecard, we have produced a scorecard interactive guide.

 How can you use your scorecards?